Skip to main content

 * (This is a non-EPA resource from the Centers for Disease Control and Prevention.)

-Implemented adaptation actions that provide co-benefits to air quality, water management and emergency preparedness
+Implemented actions that provide co-benefits to air quality, water management and emergency preparedness.

-• NYC Cool Roofs Program trains local individuals to work with a team to coat city rooftops with a white reflective coating.
-In its recent 2013 Annual Report, the NYC Cool Roofs Program had “cooled and coated” 2,077,537 square feet of rooftop by utilizing over 1,000 local volunteers and funding from corporate and individual donations, sponsorships, and local government.
+• NYC Cool Roofs Program began in 2009 as a volunteer program to support efforts to reduce the urban heat island effect.
+The program has evolved into a workforce development training opportunity that prepares local individuals to work with a team to coat city rooftops with a white reflective coating and earn construction sector credentials.
+In its 2013 Annual Report, the NYC Cool Roofs Program had “cooled and coated” 2,077,537 square feet of rooftop by utilizing over 1,000 local volunteers and funding from corporate and individual donations, sponsorships, and local government.

 • NYC adopted the Million Trees initiative to plant 1 million trees in the city by 2017.
-This action anticipates the future climate change risks and provides adaptation benefits for reducing the urban heat island, as well as resulting in greenhouse gas mitigation benefits.
+The city is now working towards planting 23 million trees by 2033.
+This action anticipates the future risks and provides preparedness benefits for reducing the urban heat island, as well as reducing greenhouse gas emissions.

-EPA’s Excessive Heat Events Guidebook helps identify extreme heat resilience and adaptation strategies.
+EPA’s Excessive Heat Events Guidebook helps identify heat preparedness and resilience strategies.
 For more on using green infrastructure to provide co-benefits, see the “Reduce the Urban Heat Island Page.”

-• The city partnered with the Princeton Plasma Physics laboratory to help analyze, evaluate and quantify its climate resiliency, adaptation and mitigation actions.
+• The city partnered with the Princeton Plasma Physics laboratory to help analyze, evaluate and quantify its resiliency, adaptation and preparedness actions.

 • The city updated its vulnerability assessment in 2015 (“Building the Knowledge Base for Climate Resiliency”), including projecting climate risk out to 2100 for the first time.